ToniA/arduino-panasonic-heatpump-controller/README.md

 =====================================

 Control a Panasonic heat pump/split unit air conditioner with Arduino
-* Currently supports at least models E9-CKP and E12-CKP (Panasonic remote control P/N A75C2295)
+* NKE version branch with maintenance heating

-Connect an IR led (with 1k resistor in series) between GND and digital pin 3
+Connect an IR led (with 1k resistor in series) between GND and digital pin 9

-Browse to http://192.168.0.210 (or whatever you set as the address)
+Browse to http://192.168.1.210 (or whatever you set as the address)